MicrosoftDocs/customer-insights/ci-docs/data/manage-environments.md

 When you reset Customer Insights - Data environment, several things happen:

 - The system deletes all your configurations for data sources, unification rules, segments, etc. Except [your Azure Data Lake Storage Gen 2 connection](own-data-lake-storage.md) (if configured).
-However, after the reset, you need to [enable data sharing](own-data-lake-storage.md#enable-data-sharing-with-dataverse-from-your-own-azure-data-lake-storage-preview) again.
+However, after the reset, you need to [enable data sharing](own-data-lake-storage.md#enable-data-sharing-with-dataverse-from-your-own-azure-data-lake-storage-preview) (if configured) again.
-- Data associated to Customer Insights - Data and stored in the Dataverse environment is removed.
 - Data stored outside the Dataverse environment, such as your source data or data in your [own Data Lake](own-data-lake-storage.md) is not removed.

 The reset operation assigns a new instance ID to your environment.
 Therefore, update bookmarks for your Customer Insights - Data environment.